Shcoobz/basicJS_pokedex-replica/README.md

 ## Summary

-Welcome to the Pokedex Replica!
-This application serves as a digital encyclopedia for Pokemon trainers and enthusiasts.
+Pokedex Replica serves as a digital encyclopedia for Pokemon trainers and enthusiasts.
 It allows users to explore detailed information about various Pokemon species and their characteristics.
 The Pokedex Replica features a user-friendly interface and provides a seamless way to discover and learn about different Pokemon.

 The core functionality includes: